Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Results

 The merger rate density of BNSs has a peak for $z\leq{}2$, consistent with the peak of the star formation rate density ($z\approx{2}$, \citealt{madaudickinson2014}) convolved with a short delay time.
 In contrast, the merger rate density of BHNSs and BBHs peaks at $z>2$, because of the combined effect of star formation rate and metallicity dependence.

 The choice of the $\alpha_{\rm CE}$ parameter affects the merger rate density, with an impact of a factor of 10 for BNSs (up to 3 for BHNSs and BBHs).

-The results of our fiducial model are within the 90\% credible interval inferred by the LIGO--Virgo--KAGRA collaboration after the third observing run \citep{abbottGWTC3popandrate} for $\ace \leq 1$ for BBHs and for all the considered values of \ace{} for BNSs and BHNSs.
+The results of our fiducial model are within the 90\% credible interval inferred by the LVK after the third observing run \citep{abbottGWTC3popandrate} for $\ace \leq 1$ for BBHs and for all the considered values of \ace{} for BNSs and BHNSs.
 Here, we assumed a metallicity spread $\sigma_{\rm Z}=0.2$ which maximises this agreement.
 For larger metallicity spreads, the models tend to overproduce the merger rate density of BBHs, as already shown by \cite{santoliquido2022}.

 Figure~\ref{fig:rate_local} compares the local ($z=0$) merger rate density of several different models run in this work.
 We find a factor of 100 difference among different models considered here.
 In particular, large natal kicks (K$\sigma$265) are associated with the lowest merger rate densities for BBHs and BHNSs.